 - Longevity for lower lifetime cost over other methods that require replacement every 5-10 years For more

 For more information on how dental implants can replace multiple missing teeth, please visit The Dental Implant Guide.

 About Lytle, Tate & Stamper

 We use the most current technologies available to enhance patient care at every stage, and we’re one of the few practices in the area with experienced, dedicated Implant Coordinators to facilitate the dental implant process.
-Patients needing multiple teeth replacement in Pasadena, Glendale, and La Canada should schedule an appointment and see the difference Lytle, Tate & Stamper can make in your care firsthand.
+Patients needing multiple teeth replacement in Pasadena should schedule an appointment and see the difference Lytle, Tate & Stamper can make in your care firsthand.

 In need of multiple teeth replacement?
-Pasadena, Glendale, and La Canada’s experts, Lytle, Tate & Stamper are here to help.
-Call to schedule your consultation today!
+Pasadena’s Lytle, Tate & Stamper are here to help.
+Call at (626) 792-3161 to schedule your consultation today!